Spacetime defects and group momentum space: Momentum space of massless defects and the Lie group

-Below we extend our discussion to conical defects in 3+1-dimensional de Sitter space showing how their metric is strictly related to the metric of conical defects in 4+1-dimensional Minkowski space.
+In the Section below we extend our discussion to (massless) defects in 3+1-dimensional de Sitter space, with cosmological constant $\Lambda > 0$, showing how their spacetime metric is strictly related to the metric of defects in 4+1-dimensional Minkowski space.